-Students who did not complete 15 undergraduate level credits of biblical languages with grades of B- or higher may be required to complete an additional three to six credits of graduate level biblical language courses.
+Applicants for the Advanced Track who did not complete 15 undergraduate level credits of biblical languages with grades of B- or higher may be required to complete an additional three to six credits of graduate level biblical language courses.

 A student who is admitted to candidacy for a graduate degree shall demonstrate and maintain a high level of achievement and scholarship.
-After exhausting the provisions of the Academic Forgiveness Policy, a grade of D or F (except for the Master of Divinity concentrations and Master of Ministry degree programs) disqualifies a student as a candidate for an advanced degree from the BJU Seminary.
+After exhausting the provisions of the Academic Forgiveness Policy, a grade of D or F (except for the Master of Divinity concentrations degree program) disqualifies a student as a candidate for an advanced degree from the BJU Seminary.

 For the Master of Arts degree programs, an average of B must be maintained in the work the student takes while registered as a graduate student.
 A maximum of six credits of C grades may be applied toward the requirements for the Master of Arts degree.
-The Master of Arts student will complete comprehensive exams in the final semester of his or her coursework for the degree The examination covers material from the core courses (Survey of the New Testament or New Testament Introduction, Survey of the Old Testament or Old Testament Introduction, Biblical Hermeneutics, Biblical Sanctification, Systematic Theology I and Systematic Theology II).
+The Master of Arts student will complete comprehensive exams in the final semester of his or her coursework for the degree The examination covers material from the core courses (New Testament Introduction or Old Testament Introduction, Biblical Hermeneutics, Biblical Sanctification, Systematic Theology I and Systematic Theology II).